skek0218/skek0218.github.io/_posts/2024-09-18-second-post.md

 -Contsistency in reads

 Consistency in Data
--Defined by the user
+- Defined by the user
--Referntial integrity (foreign key)
+- Referntial integrity (foreign key)
--Atomicity
+- Atomicity
--Isolation
+- Isolation

 Consistency in reads
--if a transaction committed a change will a new transaction see the change?
+- if a transaction committed a change will a new transaction see the change?
--Affects the system as a whole
+- Affects the system as a whole
--Replica - Original inconsistency
+- Replica - Original inconsistency